Aquaculture Thematic Methods

 2.1 Data Requirements

-- Aquaculture production statistics: Harvest quantities by species, production system, and site location, typically available from national fisheries agencies and FAO global aquaculture databases[8]
+| Aquaculture production statistics | Harvest quantities by species, production system, and site location, typically available from national fisheries agencies and FAO global aquaculture databases[8]. |

-- Licence and site registration data: Information on permitted sites, lease areas, and production capacity limits, essential for carrying capacity analysis and spatial integration with ecosystem extent accounts[9]
+| Licence and site registration data | Permitted sites, lease areas, and production capacity limits, essential for carrying capacity analysis and spatial integration with ecosystem extent accounts[9]. |

-- Environmental monitoring data: Water quality parameters, nutrient concentrations, and benthic condition assessments, obtained from regulatory agencies, industry reporting, or dedicated surveys[10]
+| Environmental monitoring data | Water quality parameters, nutrient concentrations, and benthic condition assessments, from regulatory agencies, industry reporting, or dedicated surveys[10]. |

-- Feed and input records: Feed quantities, composition, and source materials, typically maintained by producers for production management but potentially requiring survey collection for statistical purposes[11]
+| Feed and input records | Feed quantities, composition, and source materials; typically maintained by producers but may require survey collection for statistical purposes[11]. |

-- Mortality and escape records: Stock losses from disease, escapes, and other causes, often required under regulatory frameworks though data quality varies across jurisdictions[12]
+| Mortality and escape records | Stock losses from disease, escapes, and other causes; often required under regulatory frameworks though data quality varies across jurisdictions[12]. |

 2.2 Statistical Classifications